modrzejewski/gammcor-integrals/README.md

 * AO->MO transformation,
 * interfaces for converting AO indices between Gammcor and external programs.

-The build script of gammcor-cholesky generates static library `cholesky.a`, which should be linked to tGammcor's main binary file.
+The build script of gammcor-cholesky generates static library `cholesky.a`, which should be linked to Gammcor's main binary file.

 ## Installation
 #### 1. Clone the repository